Angel Food Cupcakes

 Angel food cake is probably one of my favorite cakes.
 However, I rarely make it homemade because it requires a special tube pan.

 A lot of you told me you struggle with having a small kitchen.
 My last apartment was like that; I barely had any counter space to do anything.
-Last thing you need is to buy a cake pan with limited use.
+Last thing you want is to buy a cake pan with limited use.

 To substitute for cream of tartar, use white distilled vinegar or fresh lemon juice instead.
 It really comes down to using some form of acid rather than focusing on which one.